Rules & Procedures

 The Rules Committee makes all decisions regarding weather delays and/or cancellations on site the day of the event.
 The intention is to play the event on its scheduled day, and everything possible will be done in order to do so.
 See the website for Weather/Darkness Policy.

-16. Electronic Devices: Cell phones, headphones, pagers and the like may not be used during play.
+Cell phones, headphones, pagers and the like may not be used during play.
 First offense: warning; second offense: disqualification.
 Cell phones may only be used to alert rangers or seek rules advice from rules officials and/or Tour Director during play.

-17. Tobacco & Alcohol: Tobacco and alcohol use by caddies is not permitted during the event.
+Tobacco and alcohol use by caddies is not permitted during the event.
 First offense: Warning, Second offense: Disqualification

-18. Spectator Policy: Spectators may rent a golf cart at the discretion of the golf course but must remain on the cart path at all times.
+Spectators may rent a golf cart at the discretion of the golf course but must remain on the cart path at all times.
 All spectators walking must remain on the cart path or in the rough at all times.
 Spectators may not give players advice during the round.
 Spectators should refrain from use of any electronic devices (cell phones, pagers, etc.) on the course.
 First offense: warning; Second offense: Immediate removal of the spectator from the golf course.

-19. Code of Conduct (Caddie or Player): Violations of the code of conduct include: abusive language, club throwing, cheating, disrespect of volunteers or officials, abuse to the golf course or the facilities, littering, or any other conduct unbecoming of a player.
+Violations of the code of conduct include: abusive language, club throwing, cheating, disrespect of volunteers or officials, abuse to the golf course or the facilities, littering, or any other conduct unbecoming of a player.
 First offense: warning; Second offense: disqualification.
 Repeated violation may lead to rejection of future entries.

-20. Dress Code: Players and caddies must adhere to the following dress code: Only acceptable golf attire is permitted.
+Players and caddies must adhere to the following dress code: Only acceptable golf attire is permitted.
 Players are prohibited from wearing shoes with metal spikes, gym or basketball shorts, short shorts, swimwear, denim of any kind, t-shirts, or tank tops.
 Players or caddies not appropriately attired will not be permitted to participate.

-21. Result of the Competition: When all the scorecards have been signed, attested, collected and approved by the Red Hills and Pink Links Junior Golf Committee, the result of the competition is deemed to have been officially announced.
+When all the scorecards have been signed, attested, collected and approved by the Red Hills and Pink Links Junior Golf Committee, the result of the competition is deemed to have been officially announced.

 The Red Hills and Pink Links Rules Committee reserves the right to modify the Rules & Regulations prior to the start of any event.